-If a student's illness or injury is such that participation in the Spring 2022 KSA and QSCS Survey would pose a threat to the student's well-being, the student should not participate.
+If a student's illness or injury is such that participation in the Spring 2023 KSA and QSCS Survey would pose a threat to the student's well-being, a medical non-participation may be filed.

-In the unlikely event that a homebound or hospitalized student does not have Internet access and is unable to relocate for the administration of the Spring 2022 KSA and QSCS Survey, contact the Office of Assessment and Accountability (OAA) for direction.
+In the unlikely event that a homebound or hospitalized student does not have Internet access and is unable to relocate for the administration of the Spring 2023 KSA and QSCS Survey, contact the OAA for direction.